History of Maine: Maine statehood

 The Massachusetts General Court passed enabling legislation on June 19, 1819 separating the District of Maine from the rest of the Commonwealth of Massachusetts.
 The following month, on July 26, voters in the district approved statehood by 17,091 to 7,132.

 The results of the election were presented to the Massachusetts Governor's Council on August 24, 1819.
 The Maine Constitution was unanimously approved by the 210 delegates to the Maine Constitutional Convention in October 1819.
 On February 25, 1820, the General Court passed a follow-up measure officially accepting the fact of Maine's imminent statehood.

 At the time of Maine's request for statehood, there were an equal number of free and slave states.
 Pro-slavery members of the United States Congress saw the admission of another free state, Maine, as a threat to the balance between slave and free states.
-They would only support statehood for Maine if Missouri Territory, where slavery was legal, would be admitted to the Union as a slave state.
+They would support statehood for Maine only if Missouri Territory, where slavery was legal, would be admitted to the Union as a slave state.
 Maine became the nation's 23rd state on March 15, 1820, following the Missouri Compromise, which allowed Missouri to enter the Union as a slave-holding state and Maine as a free state.
 However, Massachusetts still held onto the vast offshore islands of Maine after allowing it to secede, because of the high number of people on them who still wished to remain part of Massachusetts.
-This only lasted until 1824, when the cost of supplying the islands that were now very hard to access directly from Massachusetts outweighed any profit from holding onto those islands.
+This lasted only until 1824, when the cost of supplying the islands that were now very hard to access directly from Massachusetts outweighed any profit from holding onto those islands.
 Massachusetts formally ceded the last of its islands near Maine in late 1824.

 William King was elected as the state's first Governor.
 William D. Williamson became the first President of the Maine State Senate.
 When King resigned as governor in 1821, Williamson automatically succeeded him to become Maine's second governor.
 That same year, however, he ran for and won a seat in the 17th United States Congress.
 Upon Williamson's resignation, Speaker of the Maine House of Representatives Benjamin Ames became Maine's third governor for approximately a month until Daniel Rose took office.
 Rose served only from January 2 to January 5, 1822, filling the unexpired term between the administrations of Ames and Albion K. Parris.
 Parris served as governor until January 3, 1827.